DennisWayo/sbup3-ultrafast/README.md

 ![FDTD](https://img.shields.io/badge/FDTD-MEEP-lightgrey)

-# SBUP³-Ultrafast
+## SBUP³-Ultrafast

 **SBUP³** — *Semiconductor Bloch–Unidirectional Pulse Propagation Platform*

 A coupled Semiconductor Bloch–UPPE platform for multiscale ultrafast laser–matter simulations.

----

 SBUP³ is a modular computational framework for modeling femtosecond laser excitation in semiconductors by self-consistently coupling:

-1. **Electronic structure inputs** (band energies and transition dipole moments),
+1. Electronic structure inputs (band energies and transition dipole moments),
-2. **Semiconductor Bloch Equations (SBE)** for nonequilibrium carrier and polarization dynamics,
+2. Semiconductor Bloch Equations (SBE) for nonequilibrium carrier and polarization dynamics,
-3. **Unidirectional Pulse Propagation Equation (UPPE)** for ultrafast electromagnetic pulse evolution.
+3. Unidirectional Pulse Propagation Equation (UPPE) for ultrafast electromagnetic pulse evolution.

 The framework bridges microscopic carrier dynamics and macroscopic pulse propagation, enabling physically interpretable simulations beyond phenomenological nonlinear optics models.

----

 ### Scientific Scope

-SBUP³ is designed as a **methods and modeling platform**, not a discovery engine.
+SBUP³ is designed as a methods and modeling platform, not a discovery engine.
 Its primary goal is to teach, validate, and reuse a multiscale workflow for ultrafast laser–matter interaction.